 The downside is that there may be fees involved in opening and maintaining this account.
 Fortunately, this is perfect for those who are just starting into passive income as it gives insurance protection from sudden demise, critical accident, or accidents while building wealth.

 You can buy this kind of policy from insurance companies through their agents.
 In fact, you can read more about top insurance companies in the Philippines based on premium income, asset, net income, paid-up capital, and net worth.

 The agents are licensed by the government; meaning, they were trained, took an exam conducted by the Insurance Commission, and then passed.
 You can ask for a sample quote which should tell you how much insurance you’re getting and a forecast on investment returns.

-4. Mutual funds
+4. Mutual Funds

-Anyone can open a mutual fund.
+Anyone can actually open an account.
 In fact, it’s like starting a bank account.
 The required opening investment is at least P5,000 although I’ve seen others who accept even lower amount to start an account.

 As of April 2019, the average returns I’ve seen among equities funds (funds that are into stocks) is 5.34%.
 If you want to earn your first million after 10 years, you can save at least P6,423.98 monthly.

-5. UITF or unit-investment linked funds
+5. UITF or Unit-investment Linked Funds